prashant-kikani/prashant-kikani.github.io/_posts/2025-9-21-religion.markdown

 Of course, the same power that binds people together can also be used to tear them apart.
 Acknowledging the benefits of religion requires us to be honest about its dark side.

 *   **Exploitation:**<br/>
-Throughout history, people's "blind faith" has been exploited by corrupt leaders for power, wealth, and control.
+Throughout history, people's "<a href="https://prashantkikani.com/blog/god-of-the-gaps" target="_blank">blind faith</a>" has been exploited by corrupt leaders for power, wealth, and control.
 *   **"Us vs. Them" Tribalism:**<br/>
 The strong in-group identity that religion fosters can create a dangerous out-group mentality.
 This has been the justification for countless wars, persecutions, and atrocities.
 *   **Resistance to Progress:**<br/>